-I struggle a lot in finding the right balance in my brain retraining and often push myself too hard and fall on my face.
-Yet, on the other hand, if I don't push some then I don't move forward.
+I struggled a lot in finding the right balance in my brain retraining and often pushed myself too hard and fell on my face.
+Yet, on the other hand, if I didn’t push some then I didn’t move forward.
 Balance is a very fine line and it is equally important to rest.

-Childhood abuse wounds the limbic system quite seriously and completely alters brain chemistry.
+Childhood abuse and trauma wound the limbic system quite seriously and completely alter brain chemistry.
 It is often the original trauma that sets one up for MCS, CFS (adrenal fatigue), etc. I have written about this extensively, you should take a look at it, if it applies to you, as it can impact your ability to retrain the brain.
 On the other hand, limbic system retraining could potentially help unravel some of the damage done by childhood abuse.

 So, if you have engaged in one of the limbic system retraining programs with little success, it may be the result of one of these issues mentioned above.

 Last, but not least, retraining the brain is extremely hard work.
-It is like swimming up stream with a boulder on your back.
-There are days when I throw myself on the bed in tears and cry out, "I can't do it anymore, it's just too hard."
-But then I pick myself up and carry on.
+It is like swimming upstream with a boulder on your back.
+There were days when I threw myself on the bed in tears and cried out, “I can’t do it anymore, it’s just too hard.”
+But then I picked myself up and carried on.
 However, many people will not have the wherewithal that is required to achieve the goal.

 Detoxification and Limbic System Retraining